-In 2016, the performance metrics for our long term incentive plan remained Return on Invested Capital ("ROIC") and Total Shareholder Return ("TSR").
-The Compensation Committee continues to believe ROIC is appropriate as it measures how effectively capital is allocated to profitable investments.
-The use of ROIC was also confirmed as a preferred metric for long range plans during the investor outreach discussions.
-The Compensation Committee established one-year ROIC objectives for the next three years based on our long range plan and is measuring management's performance relative to these goals.
-For the first tranche of the 2016 award, maximum performance was achieved.
-The first tranche's ROIC outcome of 13.3% exceeded the established maximum metric of 11.6%.
-The 2016 award also has a TSR modifier that is determined at the end of the three-year performance period.
-If cumulative three-year TSR is below the 25th percentile of the peer group, the total award value is reduced by 25%.
-If cumulative three-year TSR is between these two percentiles.
+In 2017, the performance metrics for our long-term incentive ("LTI") plan remained Return on Invested Capital ("ROIC") and Total Shareholder Return ("TSR").
+The Compensation Committee continues to believe ROIC is an appropriate metric as it measures how effectively capital is allocated to profitable investments.
+The use of ROIC was also confirmed as a preferred metric for long range plans during our investor outreach discussions.
+At the time of the 2017 LTI award grant, the Compensation Committee established one-year ROIC objectives for each of the next three years (each being a "tranche") based on our long-range plan and is measuring management's performance relative to these goals.
+For the first tranche of the 2017 LTI award, performance was achieved at 11.1%, which met the established target metric range of 10.8%-11.3%.
+The 2017 LTI award also has a TSR modifier that is measured at the end of the three-year performance period.
+If cumulative three-year TSR is below the 25th percentile of the peer group, the total 2017 LTI award value is reduced by 25%.
+If cumulative three-year TSR is above the 75th percentile, the total 2017 LTI award value is increased by 25%.
+There is no modification to the 2017 LTI award if TSR is between these two percentiles.